 Adding a drain strainer to showers and sinks will help catch a lot of the materials that can block the drain, making your life a lot easier when it comes to cleaning.

 Vinegar and water - or - baking soda and water also work for cleaning soap scum that builds up in baths, showers, and sinks.
-If you find those solutions aren't tough enough for those hard to clean areas, try mixing baking soda and vinegar to make a paste.
-Apply the paste to the tougher cleaning areas and leave it to sit for a while so the acid in the vinegar can help break down the scum.
+If you find those solutions aren't tough enough for those hard-to-clean areas, try mixing baking soda and water to make a paste.
+Apply the paste to the tougher cleaning areas and leave it to sit for a while so the paste can help break down the scum.

-What sounds more fun then pulling out clogs of wet hair covered in grease and dirt from a dirty pipe?
+What sounds more fun than pulling out clogs of wet hair covered in grease and dirt from a dirty pipe?
 It’s ok if nothing pops to mind.
-Usually we think that the only way we’re getting these messes unclogged is using something like Drain-O or other chemical from your local Shoppers Drugmart.
-But these products contain chemicals such as sodium hydroxide and sodium hypochlorite, which can cause permanent damage to skin and eyes on contact, and the vapors can burn lungs.
+Usually, we think that the only way we get these messes unclogged is by using something like Drain-O or some other commercial products from your local Shoppers Drugmart.
+But these products contain chemicals such as sodium hydroxide and sodium hypochlorite, which can cause permanent damage to skin and eyes on contact, and the vapours can burn lungs.
 Many also contain dimethyl benzyl ammonium chloride, a severe eye and skin irritant, and dichlorodifluoromethane, a neurotoxic eye irritant.

 To prevent drains from ever getting to this point, the only sodium compound needed is sodium bicarbonate, your classic scouring powder.

-Every two months, pour 170 grams of scouring powder down the drain followed by 120ml of white vinegar.
+Every two months, pour 170 grams of scouring powder down the drain, followed by 120 ml of white vinegar.
 Immediately seal the drain with a wet cloth or rag and let it sit for about half an hour.
 During this time, the chemical reaction will break down any blockages starting.
-Once 30 minutes has elapsed, pour about half a liter of boiling water down the drain to wash away the remnants.
-White vinegar is one of the best eco cleaners, so you can also find other tips to learn how to clean with white vinegar here they are.
+Once the 30 minutes have elapsed, pour about half a litre of boiling water down the drain to wash away the remnants.
+White vinegar is one of the best eco cleaners, so you can also find other tips to learn how to clean with white vinegar here.

 In contrast to the popular opinion of dorm rooms, toilets need weekly cleaning.
-How is this done hygienically while using natural ingredients?
+How is this done spotlessly while using natural ingredients?
 Easy.

 Pour 150ml of white vinegar into the bowl and let it sit for half an hour.
-When time’s up, use a scrubbing brush lined with scouring powder and work the inside of that bowl.
+When time’s up, use a scrubbing brush lined with scouring powder and work inside that bowl.
 Sprinkle more scouring powder on any areas that are problematic and start scrubbing.
+You can even add a few drops of dish soap.
 Once finished, flush the bowl.

 After completing the bowl, apply scouring powder on a damp microfiber cloth.
-The microfiber cloth used should have a high thread count and thick body, such as AspenClean Bathroom Microfiber Cloth, to be effective.
+To be effective, the microfiber cloth should have a high thread count and thick body, such as AspenClean Bathroom Microfiber Cloth.
 Use some elbow grease and make that bowl shine.
-The result is the microfiber will pick up 98% of all bacteria and the powder will dislodge particles stuck on the surface.
+The result is the microfiber will pick up 98% of all bacteria, and the powder will dislodge particles stuck on the surface.

-Bathroom mirrors can gather a lot of dirt over time and one of the main issues when cleaning a mirror is the streaks and residue from the cloth that are left behind.
+Bathroom mirrors can gather a lot of dirt over time, and one of the main issues when cleaning a mirror is the streaks and residue from the cloth that are left behind.
 Mixing 50:50 vinegar and water in a bottle will help get rid of the streaks when cleaning your mirror.
-This strength of vinegar in the solution can be an overwhelming smell for a lot of people, so we suggest using our Natural Glass Cleaner for a streak-free mirror, and it smells great.
+This strength of vinegar in the solution can be an overwhelming smell for many people, so we suggest using our Natural Glass Cleaner for a streak-free mirror; bonus point: it smells great.

-Also, be careful with the material in which you choose to wipe the mirror.
+Also, be careful with the material you choose to wipe the mirror.
 Some materials tend to leave threads behind, which is why we suggest using a microfiber cloth.
-They leave no residue and they last forever!
+They leave no residue, and they almost last forever!

-One cleaning task that a lot of people seem to neglect is cleaning the fan in the bathroom, and this is essential to remove lingering odours and moisture from the bathroom.
-When a fan gets blocked with dust it prevents moisture from leaving the bathroom leading to mould, which thrives in damp conditions.
+One cleaning task that many people seem to neglect is cleaning the fan in the bathroom, which is essential to remove lingering odours and moisture from the bathroom.
+When a fan gets blocked with dust, it prevents moisture from leaving the bathroom, leading to mould, which thrives in damp conditions.

-If your fan is in a relatively clean condition you might get away with using the dusting attachment on the vacuum, but if it hasn't been cleaned in a long time you'll need a more hands-on approach to tackle the dirt.
+If your fan is relatively clean, you might get away with using the dusting attachment on the vacuum, but if it hasn't been cleaned in a long time, you'll need a more hands-on approach to tackle the dirt.

-One thing that's important to note is turning off the electricity that's powering the fan, it's always better to be safe than sorry when it comes to cleaning electronics.
-Remove the vent cover of the fan and clean it in soapy water.
-Then, use a cloth to wipe away any dust or dirt that's stuck to the cover.
+One important thing to note is turning off the electricity that's powering the fan; it's always better to be safe than sorry when cleaning electronics.
+Remove the vent cover of the fan and wash it in soapy water.
+Then, use a cloth to wipe away any dust or dirt stuck to the cover.
 If you can, you will also want to clean any dust or dirt that has built up on the fan blades or in and around the unit, but I will repeat it again - make sure the electricity is off.
 Always make sure parts are properly dry before reconnecting everything.

-While the previous points are the essentials, don’t forget the smaller pieces of your clean.
+While the previous points are the essentials, don’t forget the smaller pieces of your cleaning.
 This list will fill in any gaps:

 - Cabinet fronts cleaned